sb2nov/mac-setup/iTerm/README.md

 Let's just quickly change some preferences.

 ### Colors and Font Settings

-- Set hotkey to open and close the terminal to `command + option + i`
+* Set hotkey to open and close the terminal to `command + option + i`
-- Go to profiles -> Default -> Terminal -> Check silence bell
+* Go to profiles -&gt; Default -&gt; Terminal -&gt; Check silence bell
-- Download [one of iTerm2 color schemes](http://iterm2colorschemes.com).
+* Download [one of iTerm2 color schemes](http://iterm2colorschemes.com).
 And then set these to your default profile colors.
+  * I prefer Spring & Spacegray Eighties
-- Change the cursor text and cursor color to yellow make it more visible
+* Change the cursor text and cursor color to yellow make it more visible
-- Change the font to 13pt Inconsolata, can be downloaded from [here](https://github.com/powerline/fonts/raw/master/Inconsolata/Inconsolata%20for%20Powerline.otf).
+* Change the font to 13pt Inconsolata, can be downloaded from [here](https://github.com/powerline/fonts/raw/master/Inconsolata/Inconsolata for Powerline.otf).